Customize Container Image

 # The corresponding Dockerfile resides in the CSI Driver repository

-curl -O https://raw.githubusercontent.com/juicedata/juicefs-csi-driver/master/docker/ce.juicefs.Dockerfile
+curl -O https://raw.githubusercontent.com/juicedata/juicefs-csi-driver/master/docker/dev.juicefs.Dockerfile

 # Build the Docker image, and then push to your private registry

-docker build -t registry.example.com/juicefs-csi-mount:ce-latest -f ce.juicefs.Dockerfile .
+docker build -t registry.example.com/juicefs-csi-mount:ce-latest -f dev.juicefs.Dockerfile .

 docker push registry.example.com/juicefs-csi-mount:ce-latest

-To use the newly built image, refer to Overwrite mount pod image.
+To use the newly built image, refer to Overwrite Mount Pod image.

 Build CSI Driver component image